-Teaching: Ranking for Evaluation of Poor
+Teaching: Ranking for Evaluation of Unsatisfactory

 This performance level demonstrates serious problems in attaining success in a teaching role as reflected either by (1) a combination of many of the negative indicators; or (2) fewer, but more extreme behaviors that produce substantial negative outcomes on students and their learning.
-In general, teaching performance is well below the department standard.
+In general, teaching performance is well below the Department Standard.

-- Student evaluations document consistent and substantive problems (SUSSAI ratings and/or supporting documentation below the department standard) - Student Complaint Log reflects consistent and substantive problems in performance - Teaching philosophy missing, poorly articulated, or poorly expressed in course activities and planning - Syllabi fail to establish clear and relevant expectations - Assessment practices are inadequate to support student learning and program needs (e.g., competencies are inadequate, inappropriate, or missing; testing strategies are not effective or are unfair) - Goals and course content reflect no continuous improvement efforts; no assistance rendered for programmatic assessment plans - Pedagogical practices are unsound (e.g., disorganization; late, missing, unhelpful feedback; standards too lax or too challenging; routinely poor preparation; failure to master eLearning environment) - Student support practices are unsound (e.g., routine failure to respond to student queries in discussion forums; routine failure to respond to emails from students) - Consistent and very negative ratings in advising, mentoring, and supervision of students in directed studies projects - Chronic academic integrity concerns identified including evidence of disrespect for students and their rights
+- Teaching-related activities fall well below the Department Standard - Student evaluations document consistent and substantive problems (SAI ratings and/or supporting documentation below the department standard) - Student Complaint Log reflects consistent and substantive problems in performance - Teaching philosophy missing, poorly articulated, or poorly expressed in course activities and planning - Syllabi fail to establish clear and relevant expectations - Assessment practices are inadequate to support student learning and program needs (e.g., competencies are inadequate, inappropriate, or missing; testing strategies are not effective or are unfair) - Goals and course content reflect no continuous improvement efforts; no assistance rendered for programmatic assessment plans - Pedagogical practices are unsound (e.g., disorganization; late, missing, unhelpful feedback; standards too lax or too challenging; routinely poor preparation; failure to master eLearning environment) - Student support practices are unsound (e.g., routine failure to respond to student queries in discussion forums; routine failure to respond to emails from students) - Consistent and very negative ratings in advising, mentoring, and supervision of students in directed studies projects - Chronic academic integrity concerns identified including evidence of disrespect for students and their rights

-Teaching: Ranking for Evaluation of Fair
+Teaching: Ranking for Evaluation of Does Not Meet Expectations

-This performance level demonstrates some positive teaching outcomes, but produces major areas for concern that have a moderately negative impact on students and their learning, typically as reflected by a combination of several of the indicators below.
-In general, teaching performance is moderately below the department standard.
+This performance level demonstrates some challenges with teaching outcomes and/or major areas for concern that have a negative impact on students and their learning, typically as reflected by a combination of several of the indicators below.
+In general, teaching performance is below the Department Standard.

-- Student evaluations document areas of moderate concern (SUSSAI ratings and/or supporting documentation below the department standard) - Teaching philosophy may not be clearly expressed in course planning and activities - Syllabi need to provide clearer and more appropriate expectations - Assessment practices show some difficulty in supporting student learning and meeting program needs - Goals and course content reflect limited continuous improvement effort - Some pedagogical practices need attention - Some student support practices need improvement - Advising, mentoring, and student supervision practices need improvement - Special teaching assignments (e.g., honors, capstone, general education) could be executed with greater competence - Occasional challenges related to academic integrity, including disrespect for students and their rights
+- Teaching-related activities fall below the Department Standard - Student evaluations document areas of moderate concern (SAI ratings and/or supporting documentation below the department standard) - Teaching philosophy may not be clearly expressed in course planning and activities - Syllabi need to provide clearer and more appropriate expectations - Assessment practices show some difficulty in supporting student learning and meeting program needs - Goals and course content reflect limited continuous improvement effort - Some pedagogical practices need attention - Some student support practices need improvement - Advising, mentoring, and student supervision practices need improvement - Special teaching assignments (e.g., honors, capstone, general education) could be executed with greater competence - Challenges related to academic integrity, including disrespect for students and their rights